sebastianesch/sap-cap-examples/localization-issue/README.md

 a localized error message.

 You can run the tests with `npm test`.
 Of the eight provided test cases, only one passes.

+# Resolution

+The answer in my [SAP Community Question](https://answers.sap.com/questions/13155742/) is that the message localization picks the message.properties file from the first location specified (_i18n, i18n, assests/i18n) from the *root* folder of the CAP project.
+Additional locations are ignored.